A Max-Min Entropy Framework for Reinforcement Learning: Methodology

 First, note from Fig. \ref{fig:fairvisit} that the farther a state is from the starting point $(0.5,0.5)$, the less the agent visits the state, and the visitation difference is large.
 At the early stage of learning starting with random $Q$-network weight initialization and random policy-network weight initialization, there is little $Q$-value difference with respect to either state or action, as seen in Figs. \ref{fig:fairqf} and \ref{fig:fairqp}, so the entropy term is dominant in the policy update \eqref{eq:polupimp} and the policy entropy increases with the policy distribution approaching the uniform distribution, as seen in Fig. \ref{fig:fairent}.
 As time goes, learning of the $Q$-function with the Bellman backup \eqref{eq:bellman} progresses.
 Basically, the Bellman backup \eqref{eq:bellman} with no reward adds $\Delta Q_t=\gamma\{\mathbb{E}_{a_{t+1}\sim \pi(\cdot|s_{t+1})}[Q(s_{t+1},a_{t+1})]+\alpha\mathcal{H}(\pi(\cdot|s_{t+1}))\}-Q(s_t,a_t)$ to $Q(s_t,a_t)$ for every $(s_t,a_t) \in \mathcal{S} \times \mathcal{A}$.
 However, this is approximated in practical RL.
 In sample-based off-policy learning with function approximation, RL typically stores visited state-action pairs in the replay buffer $\mathcal{D}$ and the above Bellman backup is approximated as updating the $Q$-function by minimizing the loss $\mathbb{E}_{(s_t,a_t)\sim \mathcal{D}}[(Q(s_t,a_t)-Q^{target}(s_t,a_t))^2]$ based on a mini-batch uniformly drawn from the buffer.
 Under this off-policy learning with experience replay, when the initial $Q$-function is roughly flat and small, $\Delta Q_t$ soon becomes positive (the policy update increases the entropy of the visited states and $\Delta Q_t$ soon becomes positive for the visited states), and hence the $Q$-values of frequently-visited states are updated more and thus have higher $Q$-values as seen in Fig.\ref{fig:fairqf}.
 This is because these states are stored more into $\mathcal{D}$ and sampled more from $\mathcal{D}$ at mini-batch generation.
-Furthermore, the increasing true soft $Q$-value of soft policy iteration also contributes to $Q$-value increase.
-Then, by the policy update \eqref{eq:polupimp}, the policy is learned to visit the states with high $Q$-values near the starting point more frequently.
-This is evident in the lower row of Fig.\ref{fig:fairqp}.
-At each square residing on the diagonal line of the maze, the probability of action $(-1,-1)$ towards the left-lower corner has higher probability than the action $(1,1)$ for the opposite direction.
-Then, samples towards and near the left-lower corner are obtained and stored more in the buffer.
-This makes the $Q$-values of the states near the left-lower corner even larger by $Q$ update as seen in Fig.\ref{fig:fairqf}.
-As the $Q$-value gap between the frequently-visited states and the less-visited rare states deepens, the learned policy chooses the action $(-1,-1)$ at the rare states far away from the starting point with even higher probability, as seen in the plot at 500k timestep in the lower row of Fig.\ref{fig:fairqp}.
-This distribution asymmetry away from uniformity makes the policy entropy at the rare states smaller.
-Then, even if these states are $Q$-updated, the $Q$-value increase is not as big as the $Q$-value increase by the $Q$-update for the frequently-visited states.
-This contributes to the $Q$-value gap deepening between the frequently-visited states and the rare states.
-This positive feedback continues until saturation, as seen in Fig. \ref{fig:fairqf}.
-This results in the narrow exploration radius in Fig. \ref{fig:visitstate}.
-Note that this positive feedback reduces the policy entropy at the rare states, contrary to the intention behind maximum entropy.